Bl4ckBirb/playtomic-slot-monitor/README.md

 ## Retries

-Transport failures and 429 are retried, 5xx only on idempotent methods, and 501 never.
-The window doubles per attempt and lands in its upper half so a fleet of clients does not resynchronise on one outage.
-A `Retry-After` from the server overrides that, capped by `WithBackoff`.
+Only idempotent methods are retried, on transport failures, 429 and 5xx, never
+501. A POST is never replayed.
+The window doubles per attempt and lands in its upper half, so a fleet of clients does not resynchronise on one outage.

+A `Retry-After` is honoured in full rather than shortened.
+If the server asks for longer than the cap set by `WithBackoff`, the response comes back to you with `Error.RetryAfter` set instead of being retried early.

 ## Times